TechnionTDK/jbs-mekorot-android/README.md

 // explain how to add new fonts, provide link to http://freefonts.co.il/

 ## General application flow
-- When the splash screen is loading, we're executing the _FetchParashotAndPrakimTask_ in order to get the prakim and parashot.
+- When the splash screen is loading, cached data validation is performed.
+Any cached data that wasn't used for more than 2 weeks is deleted.
+Also, We're executing the _FetchParashotAndPrakimTask_ in order to get the prakim and parashot.
-- Entering the _MainActivity_ we're seeing a FAB.
+- Entering the _NavActivity_ we're seeing a FAB.
 Clicking on it lets us choose a perek or a parasha.
-Once chosen the _FetchPsukimTask_ is called in order to get the relevant psukim.
+Once chosen the _FetchPsukimTask_ is called or the data is read from the cache, in order to get the relevant psukim.
-- Once we've chosen a set of psukim we click on the Mekorot tab and the _FetchMekorotByScoreTask_ is called in order to get the relevant mekorot and their filtering options.
+- Once we've chosen a set of psukim we click on the Mekorot tab and the _FetchMekorotByScoreTask_ is called or the data is read from the cache, in order to get the relevant mekorot and their filtering options.
-- Finally, clicking on a specific Makor we enter the _MakorDetailView_ activity and call the _FetchHighlightsForMakorTask_ in order to get the psukim highlights for the specific makor (based on our psukim selection from phase 2 in the flow)
+- Finally, clicking on a specific Makor we enter the _MakorDetailView_ activity and call the _FetchHighlightsForMakorTask_ in order to get the psukim highlights for the specific makor (based on our psukim selection from phase 2 in the flow).
+- Clicking on a highlighted text, or manually selecting text allows the user to report an error, in case he found one.

 ## Further UI tweaking
 - App colors and styling can be changed easily from _values/styles.xml_ and _values/colors.xml_.